Nalanzhan/nalanzhan.github.io/_pages/about.md

 - Effective interventions to mitigate the negative impacts of trauma and adversity.
 {% endcomment %}

-In my **future doctoral research**, I want to acquire multifaceted skills in physiology, behavior, and imaging to explore the etiology and pathology of stress-related disorders comprehensively in adolescents and adults.
+In my **future doctoral research**, I want to acquire multifaceted skills in physiology, behavior, and neuroimaging to explore the etiology and pathology of psychopathology following adverse and traumatic events, such as PTSD, anxiety, depression and so on, comprehensively in adolescents and adults.

 <br>
 <br>